JackBilbo/lxn-discus/README.md

 In standard mode the data fields are rather small and can be hard to read especially in VR.
 As a solution an "improved readability" mode can be activated in the "interface options".
 That mode shows only six data fields per page but with much larger text.
 Also a few other interface elements are enlarged in this mode.

 The task management system is Ian „B21“ Lewis’ Soaring Engine from the AS33.
-Some features like calculating glide ratios could not be recreated, as they are dependent of other instruments in the AS33.
-Others are still on the to do list.
+"TASK" Page shows the status of the loaded task on top ("not started", "running", "finished") and a list of all available waypoints.
+When you pass a waypoint it's marked "ok" and jumps to the bottom of the list, so that the current waypoint is always on top of the list.
+After all waypoints are passed correctly the page shows task time, distance and average speed in the header.
+If you used the engine, slew mode or exceeded maximum speed (Vne = 154 kts True Airspeed) for more than 5 seconds, the header will turn red an include a notification.

 The wind indicator in the center of the map is loosely based on the real world LX-„Hawk“ system displaying current (blue) and average (grey) wind-arrows and a green/red column indicator for the vertical wind component.